w3f/Grant-Milestone-Delivery/README.md

 ## :mailbox: Milestone Delivery Process

-The milestone delivery process is part of the [Open Grants Program](https://github.com/w3f/Open-Grants-Program).
-You can find the application process [here](https://github.com/w3f/Open-Grants-Program/blob/master/README.md#pencil-process).
+The milestone delivery process is part of the [W3F Grants Program](https://github.com/w3f/Grants-Program).
+You can find the application process [here](https://github.com/w3f/Grants-Program/blob/master/README.md#pencil-process).

-:warning: Before you submit a milestone, make sure it complies with our [Guidelines for Milestone Deliverables](https://github.com/w3f/General-Grants-Program/blob/master/grants/milestone-deliverables-guidelines.md).
+:warning: Before you submit a milestone, make sure it complies with our [Guidelines for Milestone Deliverables](https://github.com/w3f/Grants-Program/blob/master/grants/milestone-deliverables-guidelines.md).

 1. **Milestone Delivery:**
    1. [Fork](https://github.com/w3f/Grant-Milestone-Delivery/fork) this repository with the **same GitHub account** that you used to submit the application.